-SQL Server Security Best Practices
+SQL Server Hardening Best Practices

 SQL Server is designed to be a secure database platform, but using the default settings leaves security gaps in the system.
 Moreover, SQL Server has many security features you should configure individually to improve security.
 Here are the top SQL Server security best practices you should follow.